tpjov/Linux-Audit-Tool-Grp-14/README.md

 - ✅ All chapters (Ch1-13) are covered
 - 📊 Pie chart summary of results using Matplotlib
 - 🌓 Light/Dark Mode toggle
-- 🔠 Adjustable font size
 - 📥 Save audit output to file
 - 🔗 PDF Guide download link
+- 🔗 Link to this Github!

 ---